 In bed, neither fully awake nor fully asleep, huge blisters of color burst forth at high velocity into vast space.
 Each explosive pulse blows out in vivid color, scattering its profusion, revealing yet another form different in colors and roiling complexity, rushing out from its core.
 Burst after burst then slowly the center opens, wider with each radiant pulse until the hole becomes all and I’m deep inside, or rather I am, an infinite black space filled with light.
 The boundless space is utterly black, the deepest possible black, but is also the most radiant, brilliant light.
 Words are inadequate to describe this phenomenon except to say that it was so true that it formed my most fundamental knowledge of being.

 I am each of these complete, distinct, miniscule beings.
 Not limited to some part or aspect of myself, each is entire, and I am all.
 I am full in each being, yet I’ve lost myself, my separate identity, completely.
 My awareness has no location but is everywhere at once.
-Yet I am, in my multiplicity, alone in this universe.
+Yet I am, in my multiplicity, single and alone in this universe.

 As the distance between each figure shrinks, I realize, to my horror, that they will expand until they occupy all of space.
 Fear rising, I hold my breath, attempting to restrain them.
 As each figure approaches its multiple twins, I see how each form, all surfaces, every differing shape, will interlock everywhere, all at once.
 Precisely conjunctive, their fit will be complete, unnaturally perfect, and inalterable.

 The immense ballooning figures, squeezing away all space, leave the observing “me” nowhere to go, nowhere to breathe, nowhere to survive.
 With dread worse than fear of death, I’m certain that even though I am all of these beings, once they expand to infinity, I and all, even my loss of identity, will be annihilated.
 As the huge figures close the last distance to interlocking, my terror becomes insupportable.
-No matter how many times this vision comes, I experience the same horror, sometimes crying out and weeping.
+No matter how many times this vision comes, I experience the same horror, crying out, weeping.

 In one vast silence sounding once the bodies lock.
 Every surface seals, all senses one.
 Infinity leaps as immeasurable differences join, utterly and irrevocably.
 No motion.
 No fear.